Table of Contents

 - Eat fiber, fruits, and vegetables regularly.

-Medical treatment and complementary approaches
+Medical treatment and complementary approaches to Stomach Cancer

 Treatment for stomach cancer varies according to the stage and malignancy (grade) of the cancer.
 Several therapies are often combined, including surgery, radiotherapy, and chemotherapy.